frattalab/paqr_annotations/README.md

 This workflow satisfies these criteria by performing the following steps:
  - Filter for transcripts that have a *gene_type* tag of 'protein_coding' or 'lncRNA'
  - *'strand-aware'* overlap of terminal exon coordinates with all coordinates of all **gene** Features in input GTF.
-Terminal exons that overlap with coordinates of a *different gene* are excluded from further analysis.
+Terminal exons that overlap with coordinates of a *different gene* on the *same strand* are excluded from further analysis.
  - Valid terminal exons overlap with coordinates of at least two poly(A) site clusters in PolyASite BED file